Anonymous-GeeSolver/GeeSolver/README.md

 - **Overly Skewed Text** (making it difficult for captcha decoder)

-Since GeeSolver contains a sequence-based decoder, overly skewed text will affect performance, which is also proved in the *Microsoft* captchas of dataset A [[1]](https://ieeexplore.ieee.org/document/8327894).
+Since GeeSolver contains a sequence-based decoder (i.e., left-to-right recognition), overly skewed text will affect performance, which is also proved in the *Microsoft* captchas of dataset A [[1]](https://ieeexplore.ieee.org/document/8327894).
 GeeSolver only obtains an accuracy of 22.67% when using 1,000 unlabeled captcha samples.
 Although the overly skewed text provides a feasible direction to resist the solver attack, it is easily corrected by the preprocessing algorithm.
 Besides, our solver can still achieve a high success rate (74.76%) with sufficient unlabeled samples.

 <div align=center> <img src="https://github.com/Anonymous-GeeSolver/GeeSolver/blob/main/DefensePoints/skewed_captcha.jpg" width="950px"></div>